New year, same you: why aren't you sticking to your new year's resolutions?

 To begin the process of improvement, you have to have a conscious awareness of who you are now.
 Without this, regardless of the development intentions you set, you won’t be able to know how you’re doing, let alone if you’ve achieved what you set out to do.

-There are many ways to do this – exploring personal assessment tools and learning solutions, like Insights Discovery, can be a great first step to increasing your level of awareness.
+There are many ways to do this – exploring personal assessment tools and learning solutions can be a great first step to increasing your level of awareness.

 After you have a base awareness of who you are, you are charged with the difficult step of accepting yourself.
 Most people skip this step, but accepting who you are is an essential step in making sustainable change because it builds your self-belief and self-esteem.
 Instead of working with the limiting belief that you are not good enough, when you accept yourself you operate from the belief that you are worthy and deserving.